sanjayka1999/SKYMASTER/README.md

 ## 🏆 Conclusion

 By following this guide, you’ll successfully build a feature-rich drone capable of **follow-me**, **obstacle avoidance**, **gesture control**, and **voice command** functionalities.
-This project showcases the integration of hardware and software in a real-world application, making it an excellent final year project.
+This project showcases the integration of hardware and software in a real-world application, making it an excellent Advanced Drone Project.

 ---